controlplaneio/simulator/README.md

 * [tasks.yaml format](./docs/tasks-yaml-format.md)

 * If you need to make changes to the format you should update this documentation.
-* Any changes should be accompanied by a bump of the version in the kind creates and manages local Kubernetes clusters using Docker container 'nodes'
+* Any changes should be accompanied by a bump of the version in the <code>kind</code>

-Usage:
-  kind [command]

-Available Commands:
-  build       Build one of [base-image, node-image] completion  Output shell completion code for the specified shell (bash or zsh) create      Creates one of [cluster] delete      Deletes one of [cluster] export      exports one of [logs] get         Gets one of [clusters, nodes, kubeconfig-path] help        Help about any command load        Loads images into nodes version     prints the kind CLI version

-Flags:
-  -h, --help              help for kind
-      --loglevel string   logrus log level [panic, fatal, error, warning, info, debug, trace] (default "warning") --version           version for kind

-Use "kind [command] --help" for more information about a command. property
+property
 * Use the <code>migrate-hints</code> devtool to update the existing scenarios en-masse.
 You can make this tool available on your PATH by running <code>make devtools</code>